PathwayAnalysisPlatform/ProteoformNetworks/src/README.md

 1.2 Pathways into gene, protein and proteoform interaction networks 1.3 Disease networks with gene, protein and proteoform nodes

+- Construct them using a boundary to include only the induced graph from directly related gene products.
+- Alternatively, construct networks including the first-order neighborhood.
+Meaning, the induced graph of the closed neighborhood of the directly related nodes.

 ### 2. Characterization of single network topology:

 Metrics will be shown in tables with a color coding scheme: